 These assets mainly comprise of concession rights and brands.
-Usually these assets are capitalized at cost, but when identified as part of a business combination, these assets are capitalized at fair value as at the date of acquisition.
+Usually these assets are capitalized at cost, but when identified as part of a business combination, these assets are capitalized at fair value as of the date of acquisition.
 The useful lives of these intangible assets are assessed to be either finite or indefinite.
+Hudson may consider that brands have indefinite useful lives when the company considers to use them for the future.
 Following initial recognition, the cost model is applied to intangible assets.
 Intangible assets with finite lives are amortized over the useful economic life.
-Software is valued at amortized historical cost, or in case of internal developments by the sum of costs incurred and amortized over useful lives (analyzed case by case).
+Intangible assets with an indefinite useful life are reviewed annually to determine whether the indefinite life assessment continues to be supportable.
+If not, any changes are made on a prospective basis.
+Brand assets have indefinite useful life, whereas the concession rights have a useful life based on lease term, which can be up to 40 years.